Chicago, Burlington and Quincy 4963: Design and revenue service

-Throughout the 1910s, the Chicago, Burlington and Quincy (CB&Q) Railroad ordered a fleet of 2-8-2 "Mikado" locomotives from the Baldwin Locomotive Works of Eddystone, Pennsylvania, for use in general freight service.
-The first sixty 2-8-2's of the CB&Q (Nos.
+Throughout the 1910s, the Chicago, Burlington and Quincy (CB&Q) Railroad ordered a fleet of 2-8-2 "Mikado" locomotives from the Baldwin Locomotive Works of Philadelphia, Pennsylvania, for use in general freight service.
+The first sixty 2-8-2s of the CB&Q (Nos.
 5000-5059) were classified as the O-1 Class.
 They were built with 64 in diameter driving wheels, 27x30 in cylinders, and a boiler pressure of 170 psi, and they were able to generate 49,500 lbf of tractive effort.

 In 1917, the CB&Q upgraded the boiler design on the O-1, resulting in a new class of locomotives being created; the O-1A.
-The O-1A's were designed with radially stayed fireboxes and feedwater heaters, and their boiler pressure was upgraded to 200 psi, resulting in their ability to produce 58,090 lbf of tractive effort.
-The first eighty-eight O-1A's (Nos.
+The O-1As were designed with radially stayed fireboxes and feedwater heaters, and their boiler pressure was upgraded to 200 psi, resulting in their ability to produce 58,090 lbf of tractive effort.
+The first eighty-eight O-1As (Nos.
 5060-5147) were built between 1917 and 1922, and sixty locomotives (Nos.
 4940-4999) were built in 1923.

-No. 4963 was among the last O-1A's constructed for the railroad in August 1923.
+No. 4963 was among the last O-1As constructed for the railroad in August 1923.
 No. 4963 was primarily used for hauling mixed freight trains for over twenty-five years.
 As the CB&Q acquired diesel locomotives to modernize the railroad's fleet, most of the O-1A's on the CB&Q, including No. 4963, were reassigned to switch and pull hopper cars of coal within the Beardstown Division in Southern Illinois.

 The Beardstown Division was the final division on the CB&Q to be fully dieselized.
 In January 1959, No. 4963 was removed from service in the Beardstown Division, and it was put into storage in Galesburg, Illinois.
 In December 1960, No. 4963 received a major overhaul inside the CB&Q's roundhouse in Galesburg, and it was subsequently loaned to the Missouri-based Bevier and Southern Railroad (BVS) to operate alongside fellow O-1A No. 4943.
 The BVS assigned No. 4963 to pull coal trains between coal mines in Brinkley and the BVS-CB&Q interchange in Bevier.

 In the fall of 1962, No. 4963 was removed from service on the BVS, when the CB&Q loaned an EMD NW2 to the railroad, and the O-1A was returned to Galesburg, two years later.
 At the time, the CB&Q was hosting a steam excursion program, and No. 4963 began serving as a spare parts provider for No. 4960, another fellow O-1A class locomotive.
 In 1966, the CB&Q's steam program was discontinued, and all of their remaining steam locomotives were sold off.